neondatabase/website/content/docs/introduction/plans.md

 updatedOn: '2024-01-23T17:45:24.329Z'
 ---

 Neon's plans are designed to meet different user requirements, ranging from personal projects to enterprise-level production workloads.
-Refer to our [pricing](https://neon.tech/pricing) page for an overview of our plans and pricing.
+We also offer a custom plan option for enterprises that require database fleets or SaaS vendors interested in bundling Neon.
+You can refer to our [pricing](https://neon.tech/pricing) page for an overview of our plans and pricing.
 This page provides additional information to help you understand our plans and find the one that best meets your needs.

 ## Pricing plans